-Figure 1.
-The empirical sizes of the three homogeneous influence tests for significance levels ranging from 0.01 to 0.30 under the setting of the exponential link function.
+Figure 1: The empirical sizes of the three homogeneous influence tests for significance levels ranging from 0.01 to 0.30 under the setting of the exponential link function.
 The benchmark represents the ideal case when the percentage of rejections from 1,000 realizations is equal to the significance level.
-The i.i.d. random errors are simulated from $\sigma\zeta$, where ζ follows a mixture normal distribution 0.9N(0,5/9)+0.1N(0,5).
+The i.i.d. random errors are simulated from $\sigma\zeta$, where ζ follows a mixture normal distribution 0.9N(0, 5/9) + 0.1N(0, 5).

-Figure 2.
-The empirical power of the three homogeneous influence tests at a nominal level of 0.05 under the exponential link function with 1,000 realizations.
-The signal strengths $\varrho=0.0,\ 0.2,\ 0.4,\ 0.6,\ 0.8,\$ and 1.0, which correspond to the settings of $(\beta_1,\beta_2,\beta_3)=(-1,5\varrho,-2\varrho)$.
-The i.i.d. random errors are simulated from $\sigma\zeta$, where ζ follows a mixture normal distribution 0.9N(0,5/9)+0.1N(0,5).
+Figure 2: The empirical power of the three homogeneous influence tests at a nominal level of 0.05 under the exponential link function with 1,000 realizations.
+The signal strengths $\rho = 0.0, 0.2, 0.4, 0.6, 0.8$, and 1.0, which correspond to the settings of $(\beta_1, \beta_2, \beta_3) = (-1, 5\rho, -2\rho)$.
+The i.i.d. random errors are simulated from $\sigma\zeta$, where ζ follows a mixture normal distribution 0.9N(0, 5/9) + 0.1N(0, 5).

-findings, we conclude that the quasi-score test performs best at the significance level 0.05.
-In addition, the calculation of the quasi-score test only involves the constrained QMLE under H_0 , which is easier to compute than the other two tests.
+quasi-Wald test is undersized (conservative) when n is not sufficiently large (see Figure 1).
+In contrast, the quasi-score test enables us to control the size reasonably well, especially at the significance level 0.05.
+Lastly, Figure 2 shows that the quasi-score and quasi-likelihood ratio tests are very similar in terms of power for different n and ρ .
+However, the quasi-Wald test is not powerful when the signal strength ρ is small.
+Based on the above four findings, we conclude that the quasi-score test performs best at the significance level 0.05.
+In addition, the calculation of the quasi-score test only involves the constrained QMLE under H0, which is easier to compute than the other two tests.
 Consequently, we recommend using the quasi-score test to compare the SAR and adaptive SAR models in practice, particularly when the sample size is not sufficiently large.

-4. Real-Data Analysis
+4. REAL-DATA ANALYSIS

-4.1.
-Network and covariates
+4.1 Network and Covariates

-To demonstrate the usefulness of the proposed adaptive SAR model, we present a real example of the spillover effect using Chinese mutual fund cash flows, where this effect is crucial for both fund managers and general investors (Spitz (1970); Sirri and Tufano (1998); Zheng (1999); Nanda, Wang and Zheng (2004)).
+To demonstrate the usefulness of the proposed adaptive SAR model, we present a real example of the spillover effect using Chinese mutual fund cash flows, where this effect is crucial for both fund managers and general investors (Spitz, 1970; Sirri and Tufano, 1998; Zheng, 1999; Nanda et al., 2004).
 For example, for fund managers, these cash flows are usually compensated for from the management fees that are charged as a fixed proportion of the total net assets under management.
-To explore the mechanism of cash flows, prior studies (see e.g., Spitz (1970); Sirri and Tufano (1998); Zheng (1999); Nanda, Wang and Zheng (2004); Brown and Wu (2016)) have addressed the characteristics of the mutual funds themselves, but do not consider the influence of mutual funds on cash flows from a network perspective, that is, the spillover effect.
+To explore the mechanism of cash flows, prior studies (see e.g., Spitz, 1970; Sirri and Tufano, 1998; Zheng, 1999; Nanda et al., 2004; Brown and Wu, 2016) have addressed the characteristics of the mutual funds themselves, but do not consider the influence of mutual funds on cash flows from a network perspective, that is, the spillover effect.
 The proposed adaptive SAR model enables us to discuss this mechanism of influence from one mutual fund to another via cash flows by combining the characteristics of the fund itself and the network structure among the mutual funds.